UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

     .attr('x', (d, index) => index * 60);
 ```
 - We have appended SVG elements to the DOM tree in our second example.
 This means that we had to create the SVG drawing area first.
 We did this with D3 and saved the selection in the variable ```svg``` (in case you wonder why the ```d3``` object is missing in the second statement).
 - It is crucial to set the SVG coordinates of visual elements.
-If we don't set the *x* and *y* values, all the rectangles will be drawn on the same position at (0, 0).
-By using the index — of the current element in the selection — we can create a dynamic *x* property and shift every newly created rectangle 60 pixels to the right.
+If we don't set the `x` and `y` values, all the rectangles will be drawn at the same position at (0, 0).
+By using the index, of the current element in the selection, we can create a dynamic `x` property and shift every newly created rectangle 60 pixels to the right.

 *Result:*

 ![D3 - Bind Data 4](d3_bind_svg_elements.png?raw=true "D3 - Bind Data 4")

 &nbsp;

 -----

-#### Activity
+#### Activity (1)

+Now, we highly recommend that you create your first D3 project and implement this little example.

-*Create a new D3 project or clone the starter template from [TODO]*
+1. **Create a new D3 project or clone the starter template from [TODO]***

-1. **Append a new SVG element to your HTML document with D3** (width: 500px, height: 500px)
+2. **Append a new SVG element to your HTML document with D3** (width: 500px, height: 500px)

-2. **Draw circles with D3**
+3. **Draw circles with D3**

 	Append a new **SVG circle** for every object in the following array: